12 Greatest Ancient Egyptian Cities

 Today, a large section of Memphis is buried beneath an area near the village Mit Rahina.

-Location: Upper Egypt Date established: Before 3000 BCE (during the 4th Dynasty of Egypt) Patron Deity: the god Amun-Ra Modern name: Luxor
+Location: Upper Egypt Date established: Before 3000 BCE (during the 4th Dynasty of Egypt) Patron Deity: Amun-Ra Modern name: Luxor

 During the reign of very powerful rulers in Upper Egypt, the capital of the kingdom was moved from Memphis to Thebes around the 22nd century BCE.
 Under Nebhepetre Mentuhotep II’s rule, Thebes defeated the Herakleopolitan rulers and reunited Upper Egypt and Lower Egypt.

 Thebes had an efficient means of irrigating its vast arable lands on the Nile.
 The leaders in the city also made sure that the city had a sound justice system.
 All of those factors made Thebes popular in the known world.
 The city peaked during the New Kingdom period (1539 to 1075 BCE) with a population of about one million people.

 Together, Thebes and Memphis constituted the two greatest cities in ancient Egypt.
 Thebes was not much different than Memphis in the sense that it had functioning city administrators as well, making it the political and religious hub of ancient Egypt.

 The Temples of Karnak, located in Thebes, were famous among the people for the worship of the gods Amun-Ra, Aten, Montu and goddess Mut.
 Thebian temples were considered the largest temples ever built in Egypt; for example the Temple of Luxor.